Measure Preserving Words are Primitive: Overview of the proof

-(here $\XC{H}{J}$ is an abbreviation for $\left[H,J\right]_{\covers}$, i.e.\ $\XC{H}{J}=\left\{ M\,\middle|\, H\covers M\covers J\right\} $).
-The proof of Theorem \thmref{avg_fixed_points} (yielding our main result) is based on the following results: \begin{itemize} \item (Proposition \propref{R-independent-of-basis}) The right derivation $R^{X}$ is supported on algebraic extensions, i.e. if $H\covers M$ but $M$ is not an algebraic extension of $H$ then $R_{H,M}^{X}\equiv0$. \item (The discussion in Section \ref{sec:Random-Covers}) The random homomorphism $\alpha_{J,n}\in\mathrm{Hom}\left(J,S_{n}\right)$ can be encoded as a random covering-space of the core graph $\Gamma_{X}\left(J\right)$, and $\Phi_{H,J}\left(n\right)$ can then be interpreted as the expected number of lifts of $\Gamma_{X}\left(H\right)$. \item (Lemmas \ref{lem:L-as-lifts} and \ref{lem:L-formula}) The left derivation $L^{X}$ is then the expected number of \emph{injective} lifts of the core graph $\Gamma_{X}\left(H\right)$ into the random covering of the core graph $\Gamma_{X}\left(J\right)$, and a rational expression can be computed for $L_{H,J}^{X}$. \item (Proposition \ref{prop:order-magnitude-C} and Section \ref{sub:C}) An analysis involving Stirling numbers of the rational expressions for $L^{X}$ yields a combinatorial meaning for the two-sided derivation $C^{X}$.
-Using Theorem \ref{thm:rho} and the classification of primitivity rank we obtain a first-order estimate for the size of $C_{H,J}^{X}$. \item (Proposition \propref{order-magnitude-R}) From $C^{X}$ we return to $R^{X}$ (by ``left-integration''), obtaining that whenever $H\alg M$ we have
+The proof of Theorem \thmref{avg_fixed_points} is then based on a series of lemmas and propositions characterizing $\Phi$ and its three derivations: \begin{itemize} \item (Proposition \propref{R-independent-of-basis}) The right derivation $R^{X}$ is supported on algebraic extensions, i.e.\ if $H\covers M$ but $M$ is not an algebraic extension of $H$ then $R_{H,M}^{X}\equiv0$. \item (The discussion in Section \ref{sec:Random-Covers}) The random homomorphism $\alpha_{J,n}\in\mathrm{Hom}\left(J,S_{n}\right)$ can be encoded as a random covering-space $\widehat{\Gamma}$ of the core graph $\Gamma_{X}\left(J\right)$, and $\Phi_{H,J}\left(n\right)$ can then be interpreted as the expected number of lifts of $\Gamma_{X}\left(H\right)$ into $\widehat{\Gamma}$. \item (Lemmas \ref{lem:L-as-lifts} and \ref{lem:L-formula}) The left derivation $L^{X}$ is the expected number of \emph{injective} lifts of the core graph $\Gamma_{X}\left(H\right)$ into the random covering $\widehat{\Gamma}$ of the core graph $\Gamma_{X}\left(J\right)$, and a rational expression can be computed for $L_{H,J}^{X}$. \item (Proposition \ref{prop:order-magnitude-C} and Section \ref{sub:C}) An analysis involving Stirling numbers of the rational expressions for $L^{X}$ yields a combinatorial meaning for the two-sided derivation $C^{X}$.
+Using the classification of primitivity rank we then obtain a first-order estimate for the size of $C_{H,J}^{X}$. \item (Proposition \propref{order-magnitude-R}) From $C^{X}$ we return to $R^{X}$ (by ``left-integration''), obtaining that whenever $H\alg M$ we have